oisouza/PrancingPonySharp/PrancingPonySharp.ToTreat/README.md

 (T is the type of comeback)

-By default you are always required to treat the default exception.
+> **By default you are always required to treat the default exception.
+The TE1234... is optional.**